Do you charge for the first consultation?

 Our time is charged at an hourly rate.
 We estimate the hours required to complete each stage as part of the quoting process.
 Estimates are based on the time taken to complete projects similar to yours.
-The team keeps detailed time sheets and we communicate these on a regular basis to ensure we are all across the time to complete each task.
+The team keeps detailed time sheets and we communicate these every two weeks to ensure we are all across the time to complete each task.
 If we need to adjust the time (up or down) we do so as the project progresses.

 Some tasks, such as client meetings, site visits, show room visits and installation / styling services, are hard to estimate in advance.
 These items are charged at an hourly rate, invoiced in advance in 15 – 20 hour blocks.

 How long is the design phase?

-You should allow approximately 2-3 weeks for us to present a concept and colour palette, and then 6 – 8 weeks before the presentation date.
-This is a very labour intensive stage.
+You should allow approximately 2-3 weeks for us to present a concept and colour palette, and then 6 – 8 weeks before the presentation of design development.
+This is a very labour-intensive stage.
 We find the best way to approach a project is to plan as much detail as possible from the beginning.
 Our aim at the presentation meeting is to present all floor plans, colours, finishes, fixtures and key furniture pieces to bring the project to life.

 What kind of documentation do you provide?

 We will complete floor plans, kitchen, bathroom and other joinery designs, furniture placement, and elevations.
 We produce realistic 3D renders for kitchen and bathrooms to show our client how their new rooms will look.
 We are also happy to complete electrical plans.

 All our drawings are to scale however are conceptual in nature.

 If you require construction drawings, particularly relating to structural changes, we would need to engage an architect, building designer and / or engineer.